-1. Membership in the new reciprocal system must occur within 180 days after leaving service with the previous reciprocal agency; and
+- Membership in the new reciprocal system must occur within 180 days after leaving the previous reciprocal public agency; and

-3. Your accumulated contributions may not be withdrawn from the reciprocal system.
+- Your accumulated contributions* may not be withdrawn from the reciprocal system; and